legaard/uuidy/README.md

-# UUID CLI 🛠️
+# 🛠 UUIDy

-A simple and efficient Command-Line Interface (CLI) for generating and managing UUIDs.
+`uuidy` (pronounced "you-you-eye-dee") is a simple and efficient Command-Line Interface (CLI) for generating and managing UUIDs.
 By default, the tool generates UUIDs of Version 4, but it supports a wide range of UUID versions and additional functionality for parsing and working with UUIDs.

 ## Features